palantir/eclipse-typescript/README.md

 An Eclipse plug-in for developing in the TypeScript language.

 ## Installation
-* Open Eclipse and go to Help->Install New Software
+* open Eclipse and go to Help->Install New Software
-* Add the update site: http://eclipse-update.palantir.com/eclipse-typescript/
+* add the update site: http://eclipse-update.palantir.com/eclipse-typescript/
-* Reboot Eclipse
+* reboot Eclipse

 ## Features
 * code completion